OpenRTX/openrtx.github.io/md380_mods.md

-# M17 Hardware Modding

-M17 support on OpenRTX requires a few simple __hardware modifications__ to be done on your HT, in this page we describe the modification required for the MD-380 and MD-UV380 and equivalent radios.

-__Proceed at your own risk__, if you don't feel comfortable modding your radio, you can ask a fellow ham to do the mod for you.

 ## M17 on the MD-380

 We are bringing experimental M17 support to the TYT MD-380 DMR radio.
 However, due to technical limitations of the underlying hardware, transmitting M17 audio on the radio requires two small hardware modifications.